 Also a mutual company, New Jersey Manufacturers Insurance Company (NJM) boasts in its press releases that it generally beats other insurers’ premiums in the Garden State by 20%, according to N.J. insurance regulators.

-Last year, NJM expanded its service to Pennsylvania, now opening itself up to an even bigger potential auto insurance customer market in the Mid-Atlantic.
+Meanwhile, NJM expanded its service to Pennsylvania in 2018.
+That opens the company up to an even bigger potential auto insurance customer market in the Mid-Atlantic.

 And, of course, being a mutual company, policyholders get an annual dividend back from NJM each year.